viksit/keyframe/tutorial/README.md

       botName="calendar_bot")

 ```
 Let's step through how we implement `CalendarBot`.

-The bot has a `process()` function which takes in a user input (in this case from the terminal), invokes the Myra API on it via `api.get(user_input)`, and then passes this to the action handler function.
+The `process()` function takes in a user input, invokes the Myra API on it via `api.get(user_input)`, and then passes this to the action handler function.
 The result from this call is then printed out on the terminal.

 ```python
 result = api.get(user_input)
 message = self.actions.handle(result=result)
 print("calendar_bot>> ", message)
 ```
 The last part of this file is the `Actions` class.
 This contains a simple mapping of intents to action handlers.
 For instance, if the bot detects that the user is asking to create a meeting, it'll invoke the `create_handler()` function.

-What's left then is to simply define each handler function.
-Here's the code for the `cancel_handler` function.
+Next, we just define each handler function.
+Here's the code for the `cancel_handler` function:

 ```python
  def cancel_handler(self, **kwargs):